 It was a yummy variation on a family staple.
 I did adapt the recipe to suit my family’s tastes.
-Now I have a version that I can make from scratch.
-It is a great recipe to use up leftover chicken or turkey.
+Now, I have a version that I can make from scratch.
+It is a great recipe to use up any leftover chicken or turkey.

 - 2 cups of cooked and cubed chicken (or shredded chicken)